 Painting Your Home

 One of the most common home renovation projects you may consider within the first year of moving into your new space is painting your room or multiple rooms.
-We’ve included some tips and techniques on how to paint different parts of your house and also offer some ideas on which colors might set just the tone you’re looking for.
+We’ve included some tips and techniques on how to paint different parts of your house — including the living room, as well as girls’ and boys’ bedrooms — and also offer some ideas on which colors might set just the tone you’re looking for.

 When you move into your new home, you’ll want just the right coverage on your windows to illuminate or darken your rooms while at the same, show off your own sense of style.
-Here are some inspirational ideas on how you can liven up your windows in an artful way.
+Whether you’re looking for curtains for your living room or smart blinds for your bedroom, here are some inspirational ideas on how you can liven up your windows in an artful way.

 No matter what season it is, it’s important for you to make sure that you have proper insulation in your house.
-Learn about the different insulations types for your attic, how to insulate your house and how to prevent frozen pipes during the cold season.
+Learn about the different insulations types for your attic and how to prevent frozen pipes during the cold season.

 Upgrades and Replacements